Silver Criteria

 Unwind Rope

-Dog unwinds at least 2m of wound rope through any method, but behaviour must be controlled.
+Dog unwinds at least 1m of wound rope independently, without any assistance from handler.
+This can be through any method, but behaviour must be intentional (i.e. no just tugging the string, or walking off with it whilst it unravels).

 Dog fully unzips a coat (worn by the handler) or a bag.